Alpha-Mintamir/Habesha-Expense-Tracker/README.md

 The app requires SMS permissions to function.
 On first launch, the app will request necessary permissions.

 **Note**: For Android 6.0+, SMS permissions must be granted manually through device settings.

+### iOS Setup

+iOS requires additional configuration for SMS access.
+Ensure your `Info.plist` includes the necessary permissions (already configured in the project).

 ## Usage